-Birdwatching Journals Preserve Your Bird Watching List
+Birdwatching Journals: Preserve Your Bird Watching Experience

 The best way to prevent this is to keep a bird watching list that tracks your sightings and trips.